 All logs from the ECS containers are forwarded to a single log group, enabling easy collection and analysis.
 With a few tweaks, it's even possible to redirect all these logs to the log driver of your choice.

-After subscribing to WebViewer Server in the AWS Marketplace, it takes only a few clicks to finish the build process.
+After downloading the template, it takes only a few clicks to finish the build process.
 Once it's up and running, you just need to point your WebViewer based application at the public DNS address of the AWS load balancer.
 We have provided a guide on the setup process for WebViewer Server on AWS.